Palindromic k-Factorization in Pure Linear Time: Linear-Time Algorithm

 \begin{lemma} If $w$ is a string, $a,b$ are letters, $j\in\{0,1\}$, then $\pl^j(wab)\in\{\pl^{1-j}(wa)+1$, $\pl^{1-j}(wa)-1, \pl^{1-j}(w)+1\}$. \end{lemma} \begin{proof} Let $k=\pl^j(wab)$.
 Consider all palindromic factorizations of the form $wab=w_1\cdots w_k$.
 Three cases are possible.\\ 1.
 There is a factorization with $w_k=b$.
 Then $k = \pl^{1-j}(wa)+1$.\\ 2.
 There is a factorization with $w_k=bub$, $u\ne\varepsilon$, and no factorization with $w_k=b$.
 Then $wa$ has no $(k{-}1)$-factorization, but has a $(k{+}1)$-factorization $w_1\cdots w_{k-1}bu$; so $k = \pl^{1-j}(wa)-1$.\\ 3. $w_k=ab$ in each factorization (so $a=b$).
 Then $k = \pl^{1-j}(w)+1$. \end{proof}

-As above, we set $t=\lfloor \frac{\log n}{8}\rfloor$.
-The chunks are segments $A=A[0..i]=(A^0[0..i],A^1[0..i])$ of $\PL$ or $\PRE[p]$.
+As above, we set $t=\lfloor \frac{\log n}{8}\rfloor$. \emph{Double chunks} (called just \emph{chunks} if no confusion arises) are segments $A=A[1..h]=(A^0[1..h],A^1[1..h])$ of $\PL$ or $\PRE[p]$.
 We encode them using $O(t)=O(\log n)$ bits.
-The difference with the case of palindromic length is that we store four explicit values: $A^0[0],A^1[0],A^0[1],A^1[1]$.
+The difference with the case of palindromic length is that we store four explicit values: $A^0[1],A^1[1],A^0[2],A^1[2]$.
 Subsequent elements are encoded by 2-bit codes associated with the cases of Lemma~\ref{l:compress}, the unused 2-bit code indicates the end of a shorter chunk.
 Below we demonstrate a problem with this encoding and show the solution.